 Anshan Wisdom New City is located in Lishan District, Anshan with a total GFA of about 215,900 sq.m. and had been developed into a residential estate by three phases.
 The Group owned 100% of the project.
-The construction of the project was completed in December 2012.
-As of 31 March 2021, a remaining GFA of 958 sq.m., mainly comprised retail units, is held for sale.
+The construction of the project was completed and delivered in December 2009 and December 2012 respectively.
+As of 31 March 2022, a remaining GFA of 738 sq.m., mainly comprised retail units, is held for sale.